DanDigits/GiTutorial/README.md

 `git remote set-url origin <repository url>`.
 This will update your remote to the repository at hand.

-### **Updating**
+### **Pulling**
 If you wish to download updates from a published repository (already established on your local machine), run
 ```
 git pull
 ```
 This will download any changes made to the repository to your local directory, and notify you of the changes.

-After a branch is finalized, if you have access to the master branch, to merge, switch to the master branch, and WHEN READY, run
+After a branch is finalized, if you have (ACCESS or AUTHORIZATION)!! to the master branch, to merge, switch to the master branch, and WHEN READY, run
 ```
 git merge <branch name>
 ```